sum1won/summod/README.md

 Pebble Pouch Range Strength/3->Strength, nratt 3

-Pendant of Luck -> Twist Fate
+Pendant of Luck -> casts twist fate at the start of battle

 Pills of Water Breathing, A1, const 6, 80 points